 '''

-escher.clear_cache (different_cache_dir=None)
+escher.clear cache (different cache dir=None, ask=True)

 '''

-Empty the contents of the cache directory.
+Empty the contents of the cache directory, including all versions of all maps and models.

-Parameters different_cache_dir (string) - (Optional) The directory of another cache.
-This is mainly for testing.
+- different_cache_dir (string) (Optional) The directory of another cache.
+This is mainly for testing. - ask (Boolean) Whether to ask before deleting.